vesterheim/vesterheim.github.io/join-give/make-a-gift/index.md

 Help secure the future of the museum by providing Vesterheim with a permanent source of income through an endowed fund.
 Give to an existing fund or start a fund of your own.

+{% include button.html text="Learn about Endowed Funds" url="/join-give/endowed-funds/" style="primary" %}

 ### Corporate Giving

-Vesterheim depends upon the support of its local, regional, and national corporate members.
+Vesterheim depends upon the support of its local, regional, and national [corporate members](/join-give/membership/corporate/list/).
 Please join Vesterheim in promoting community and in reaching out to growing audiences.

+{% include button.html text="Learn about Corporate Giving" url="/join-give/membership/corporate/" style="primary" %}

 ### The Good Ol’-Fashioned Way

-To send your donation by check, please mail it to: <br />
+To send your donation by check, please mail it to:

 Vesterheim Museum <br />
 Development Department <br />
 PO Box 379 <br />